WurthElektronik/FeatherWings/Sensor2CloudConnectivity/README.md

     "DcBBSucFMS15NAN6wLCfMiZtpBb8fgYrUJeq%2BBvbnw%3D&se=1640500745"
 ```

-4. For Connection to AWS, the following parameters be configured
+5. For Connection to AWS, the following parameters can be configured

 * **MQTT_CLIENT_ID**: AWS IoT core **thing name**
 * **MQTT_SERVER_ADDRESS**: AWS IoT core **hostname**.
 It can be found in the IoT core -> Interact -> HTTPS